Wooden figurine with hands tied

 Stacey Freedenthal, PhD, LCSW

-I’m a psychotherapist, educator, writer, consultant, and speaker who specializes in helping people at risk for suicide.
+I’m a psychotherapist, educator, writer, consultant, and speaker, and I specialize in helping people who have suicidal thoughts or behavior.
 In addition to creating this website, I’ve authored two books: Helping the Suicidal Person: Tips and Techniques for Professionals and Loving Someone with Suicidal Thoughts: What Family, Friends, and Partners Can Say and Do.
 I’m an associate professor at the University of Denver Graduate School of Social Work, and I have a psychotherapy and consulting practice.
 My passion for helping suicidal people stems from my own lived experience with suicidality and suicide loss.
 You can learn more about me at staceyfreedenthal.com.

 1. Early, consistent intervention, based on evidence based mental illness research, education, training, and consistent contact with our loved one -whether our loved one responds to our contact, engagement in the spirit we expect/hope/want from them or not.
 Genuine advocacy includes not indulging maladaptive coping with the beyond difficult challenges, that ‘always’ run tandem to the mental illness of a loved one, via denial or resentments about the intense commitment we ‘must’ make toward mental health advocacy, and suicide preventative when what we have witnessed -with our own eyes/ears- tells us “this behavior is not just melancholy over a bad day”.
 It’s NEVER healthy or helpful to respond with ‘attack’ -verbally/physically – when the mentally ill patient/ loved one behaves badly, accuses their caregiver/family member/clinician of things that are disparaging/untrue.
 An advocate’s job is to remain measured and demonstrate ‘genuine’ empathy when engaging someone struggling with depression and/or in mental health crisis.